viperML/neohome/content/blog/cross/index.md

 # Beyond pkgsCross

-All the elements under `pkgsCross` are just premade configurations of the nixpkgs cross-building mechanism, which you can inspect in [lib/systems/examples.nix](https://github.com/NixOS/nixpkgs/blob/master/lib/systems/examples.nix).
+All the elements under `pkgsCross` are just pre-made configurations of the nixpkgs cross-building mechanism, which you can inspect in [lib/systems/examples.nix](https://github.com/NixOS/nixpkgs/blob/master/lib/systems/examples.nix).
 The header comment also mentions a clue about how this is handled internally:

 ```
 # These can be passed to nixpkgs as either the `localSystem` or `crossSystem`.